jpdery/moobile-core-doc/Source/ViewController/ViewController.md

 ##### Extends *[Moobile.EventDispatcher](../Event/EventDispatcher.md)*

-Provides an object which manages a view and it's view controller hierarchy.
-You rarely instantiate a `Moobile.ViewController` directly, instead you instantiate a subclass of `Moobile.ViewController` based on the task it performs.
+Provides an object for managing a view and its view controller hierarchy.
+You will rarely instantiate a `Moobile.ViewController` directly, instead you would instantiate a subclass of `Moobile.ViewController` based on the task it performs.

 Members {#members}
 --------------------------------------------------------------------------------

 ### *[Moobile.View](../View/View.md)* view {#view}

-The view which the view controller manages.
+The view managed by the current view controller instance.
 Must be initialized using the `loadView` method.

 Methods {#methods}
 --------------------------------------------------------------------------------